Bahia tyrannulet: Breeding

 The Bahia tyrannulet is believed to breed between September and February.
 Nothing else is known about its breeding biology.

 Vocalization

 The Bahia tyrannulet's song is described as faint and twittery with short trills.
 Pairs make very soft "tik" contact calls.

 Status

-The IUCN has assessed the Bahia tyrannulet as Endangered.
-It has a very small range and its estimated population of between 2500 and 10,000 mature individuals is believed to be decreasing.
+The IUCN has assessed the Bahia tyrannulet as Near Threatened.
+It has a fragmented range and its estimated population of between 1,000 – 2,499 mature individuals (as of 2025) is believed to be decreasing.
 As of late 2024 it was known from seven sites in Bahia and two in Minas Gerais.
 It does occur in a few protected areas.
 Forests within its range are severely fragmented and under continuing threat from logging and conversion to agriculture and ranching.
 "This tyrannid's global population of a few thousand individuals is likely to decline rapidly in the near future, unless effective protection of Chapada Diamantina and surrounding forests is achieved, or new populations are found between there and Boa Nova."